+When you put in a lawn, your yard goes from bare ground to grassy shoots in 30 days.
 Grass seed often begins to germinate in less than a month, which means you should start to see tiny green shoots in the areas you seeded.
-Establishment of those shoots into a lush, full lawn can take well into the growing season, but it should begin to resemble the lawn you want after you mow it the first time.
-Planting and caring for the seeds properly is key to help them germinate evenly.
+The establishment of those shoots into a lush, full lawn can continue well into the growing season, but it should begin to resemble the lawn you want after you mow it the first time.
+Planting and caring for the seeds properly is key to helping them germinate evenly.

 General Germination Times